 Tenant Data is a consumer reporting agency that is governed by the Federal Fair Credit Reporting Act (FCRA).
-You have the right to view the contents of your Tenant Data file at no charge if you have been declined for residency within the past 60 days.
-You also have the right to obtain a copy of your Tenant History report at no charge once a year.
-We will NOT be able to send you a copy of your credit report unless we have obtained it for one of our customers in the past 60 days.
-Currently Tenant Data does not cover the entire U.S. – our subscriber landlords who provide us with tenant history information are primarily located in Nebraska, Iowa and Arkansas.
+We will NOT be able to send you a copy of your credit report unless we have obtained it for one of our landlord customers in the past 60 days.

 To view the file below, you must have the Adobe Acrobat software installed on your computer.
 Just click on the document name to download a PDF (Portable Document Format) version which you can print out.